 4. Do any particular competition law implications arise in your jurisdiction from the inclusion of a most-favoured-nation clause in an IP licence?
-If yes, briefly explain these and comment on whether any amendments are required to either of the above clauses as a result.
+If yes, briefly explain these and comment on whether any amendments are required to either of the clauses referred to in Question 3 as a result.